Jonny5-5/Dr-Mario-AI/README.md

 # Dr Mario AI
- Dr Mario AI bot that works on Windows with SNES9x emulator
+ Dr Mario AI bot written in Python that works on Windows with SNES9x emulator

 I made this fun lil project in March of 2023 to beat my dad in Dr. Mario.